-Natural Rock Climbing at Blue Ridge Reservoir - If you like the feel of a climbing harness, the cool touch of natural rock, and the taste of sweat as adrenalin pumps through your system, then this is the program for you.
-Scouts will learn basic climbing skills on the cliffs of Blue Ridge Reservoir.
-Participants will spend one night at the reservoir.
-Canoeing will be available if participants finish climbing early or as an alternative.
+Natural Rock Climbing and Canoeing at Blue Ridge

+Reservoir - If you like the feel of a climbing harness, the cool touch of natural rock, and the taste of sweat as adrenalin pumps through your system, then this is the program for you.
+In the cool morning participants will practice basic climbing skills and spend the afternoon canoeing in the reservoir.